Cheapest Health Insurance in California (2026)

 blueCheck icon

 L.A.
-Care Health Plan provides the cheapest health insurance policies in California with an average monthly premium of $490.
-L.A.
-Care Health Plan is the most affordable option overall in the state, though availability varies by county.
-We also recommend Molina Healthcare, SHARP Health Plan, Indian Empire Health Plan and Kaiser Permanente for some of the most affordable health plans in the state.
+Care Health Plan provides the cheapest health insurance policies in California in our analysis, with an average monthly premium of $490.
+Availability varies by county, but L.A.
+Care is the most affordable provider overall.

 L.A.
 Care Health Plan